 - Edfinancial/HESC—Call (855) 337-6884 to request a payoff I’m statement.
 You can find the amount by selecting “Make a Payment” from the “Home” page of MMA.
 Click on “Payoff Quote” under the “Payment Amount” field.
 Please select 10 days in the future.

 - MOHELA—Call (888) 866-4352 to request your payoff statement.
 You can find your 10-day payoff amount by logging in to your account, selecting “Payoff Calculator” under “Payment Assistance.”
 Choose “mail” for your payoff method, and set a payoff date 10 days in the future.

-- Navient—Call (800) 722-1300 if you have Department of Education Loans, or (888) 272-5543 if you have FFELP loans, and request a payoff statement.
+- Navient—Watch the video below or call (800) 722-1300 if you have Department of Education Loans, or (888) 272-5543 if you have FFELP loans, and request a payoff statement.
 If you have a federal loan, you can find your 10-day payoff amount in the Loan Payoff Calculations section.
 Choose “Tools & Requests,” then “Interest Accrual Estimator.”
 Add this accrual estimate to your current loan balance, and this is your 10-day payoff amount.